 In many ways, the reintroduction of wolves to Yellowstone National Park has been wildly successful.
 Not only is the population thriving, but equilibrium has returned to many parts of the park.
 The elk population has decreased, leading to an increase in vegetation and beautiful surroundings.
 Other animal populations have increased as well, including beavers.

 Given the unique and expansive ways in which wolves claim territory, the elk populations have not only decreased, but their numbers are more evenly distributed throughout the park.
 Wolves directly influence the movement and behavior of herbivores in Yellowstone, leading to predictable patterns and more peace in the park overall.

-However, not everyone considers this a good thing.
+Not everyone considers the reintroduction of wolves to Yellowstone Park to be a good thing.
 Not only are wolf populations in the greater Yellowstone ecosystem experiencing threats from local ranchers, but they are also coming under fire from hunters.
-Many big game hunters are frustrated by the increased wolf population in the Yellowstone area, because it means that there are fewer elk to hunt compared to how things were before the reintroduction.
+Many big game hunters are frustrated by the increased wolf population in the Yellowstone area because it means that there are fewer elk to hunt compared to how things were before the reintroduction.

 While this is an important notion, many findings illustrate that the Yellowstone wolf population has declined by roughly 20% due to hunting outside of Yellowstone National Park.
 This is largely due to a recent decision to remove wolf hunting quotas in two northern locations outside Yellowstone.
 Rather than only being able to hunt a single wolf in these areas, there is no limit.